Relieving Foot Pain from Cycling

 Dr. Andy Pruitt explores common sources and potential treatments for relieving pain under the ball of the foot.

 Many cyclists think that numbness and irritation in the feet (and hands) are just part of riding a bike.
 The truth is that if you’re experiencing numbness, something is wrong.
-Furthermore, the problem can generally be solved quite easily.
+Furthermore, relieving foot pain from cycling can generally be quite easily.

 Often, when someone increases their mileage and/or the amount of climbing they do, particularly after time off the bike, this can lead to irritation under the ball of the foot—known as the sesamoid bones.
 Sometimes people will refer to the sesamoids as the “ball bearings of the foot.”
 These two small bones found beneath the first metatarsal bones can inflame or rupture under the stress of cycling.